 In an RSN ESS, Open System 802.11(#12858) authentication is required.
 In an RSN ESS, deauthentication results in termination of any association for the deauthenticated STA.
 It also results in the IEEE 802.1X Controlled Port for that STA being disabled and deletes the pairwise transient key security association (PTKSA).
 The deauthentication notification is provided to IEEE Std 802.1X-2004 via the MAC layer.

-In an RSNA, deauthentication also destroys any related pairwise transient key security association(PTKSA)(11w), group temporal key security association (GTKSA), station-to-station link (STSL) master key security association (SMKSA), STSL transient key security association (STKSA), and integrity group temporal key security association (IGTKSA)(11w) that exist in the STA and closes the associated IEEE 802.1X Controlled Port.
+In an RSNA, deauthentication also destroys any related pairwise transient key security association(PTKSA)(11w), group temporal key security association (GTKSA), station-to-station link (STSL) master key security association (SMKSA), STSL transient key security association (STKSA), and integrity group temporal key security association (IGTKSA)(11w) that exist in the STA and, if applicable, closes the associated IEEE 802.1X Controlled Port.
 If pairwise master key (PMK) caching is not enabled, deauthentication also destroys the pairwise master key security association (PMKSA) from which the deleted PTKSA was derived.

 In an RSN IBSS, Open System authentication is optional, but a STA is required to recognize Deauthentication frames.
 Deauthentication results in the IEEE 802.1X Controlled Port for that STA being disabled and deletes the PTKSA.